richardsheridan/magic-afm/README.rst

 Using this table you observe the best fit value and uncertainty for parameters at any point in the map.
 Mainly, this helps diagnose issues and confirm robust fits.
+If you select multiple points, the average of the values of those points will be displayed.
+Note that the current calculation assumes you are using the GCI/GetReal/Qf1.3 calibration method, as is current best practice.
+If you are doing hard-contact + thermal calibration, you must approximately double the relative sensitivity value.

+Additionally, fitting plots a curve labeled "Model" for the best-fit estimate.
+If viewing in d vs z mode, "Surface Z" indicates the apparent height of the substrate after accounting for indentation effects.
+If viewing in f vs δ mode, Max/Crit markers indicate the apparent point of the "Maximum" and "Critical" (snap-off) force and indentation, respectively.

 The "calculate properties" button rapidly fits all data in the file and creates new images for each in the "Image" menu.
+All calculated images can be exported by clicking "Export calculated maps" to various image and data formats.

 ..
 TODO: establish if you are in the magic ratio regime